-After submission, abstracts will be reviewed and authors will be notified of decisions by early October 2018.
+After submission, abstracts will be reviewed and authors will be notified of decisions, where possible within 7-10 days.
 Abstracts will be reviewed for clarity and relevance.
 Where appropriate, background, methods, results, and conclusions should be clear.
 For all abstracts the topic and take home message should be obvious.
 Reviewers will use the criteria below as a guideline when selecting presenters.

 Abstracts will only be accepted in English and are limited to 500 words.